prathipatijayanth/Lung-Disease-Detection-and-classsification-using-classical-and-Quantum-methods/README.md

 ## Segmentation
 The segmentation task involves isolating lung regions from the input images using techniques such as K-means clustering algorithms.

-## Classification
-The classification task includes three approaches: classical KNN, quantum KNN, and CNN.

-Classical KNN: This approach uses the k-nearest neighbors algorithm to classify lung images based on their features.
-To run the classical KNN classification, follow the instructions in the scripts/classical_knn.py script.
-Quantum KNN: The quantum approach utilizes the power of quantum computing for classification.
+Quantum KNN: The quantum approach utilizes the power of quantum computing for segmentation.
 To run the quantum KNN segmentation, refer to the (https://github.com/prathipatijayanth/Lung-Disease-Detection-and-classsification-using-classical-and-Quantum-methods/blob/main/QC_QKmeans_lungs_segmentation.ipynb) script.\\
 Traditional KNN for segmentation: (https://github.com/prathipatijayanth/Lung-Disease-Detection-and-classsification-using-classical-and-Quantum-methods/blob/main/QC_classical_KMeans_lungs_segmentation.ipynb) script.

+## Classification
+The classification task includes three approaches: classical CNN, quantum CNN.

 ## Results
 The results of each approach, including segmentation and classification, will be logged and stored in the results() Visualizations and evaluation metrics will also be provided in the notebooks and scripts.